mesosphere/dcos-docs-site/pages/mesosphere/dcos/services/edge-lb/1.5/tutorials/multiple-pools/index.md

     ```

 # Create and deploy the nginx sample app
-1. Open a text editor to create the sample app definition for the `nginx` service in the `nginx.json` file:
+1. Open a text editor to create the sample app definition for the NGINX&trade; service in the `nginx.json` file:

     ```bash
     vi nginx.json